College is hard.

 Some direct sales companies (like Vector) offer a base pay.
 But the way to maximize your income is by making sales and earning commissions.
 As one seller so eloquently put it: “sales is the highest paid hard work and the lowest paid easy work.”

-If you’re somebody who hustles (meaning ‘works hard,’ NOT ‘lies and manipulates’) you can earn career-like income even as a student.
+If you’re somebody who hustles (i.e., someone who works hard, NOT someone who lies and manipulates), you can earn career-like income, even as a student.

 Performance-based income means getting paid what you’re worth, which is a model ALL students should get familiar with, as the rise of the gig economy increases.